aa-morgan/tfl-bikepoint-cacher/README.md

 3. Obtain an `api_id` and `api_key` from the ([`TfL developer site`](https://api.tfl.gov.uk)), and copy them into the `config.txt` configuration file.

+4. This first time you run this code you will be prompted to grant access to your Google Drive.
+Once granted, a `token.json` file will appear in the `config/` directory.
+This step fails if you run the code through a Jupyter notebook, therefore in order to obtain the `token.json` you must run the Python script `bikepoint_cacher.py`.

+5. You will also be required to enable the `Drive API`.
+The first time you run `bikepoint_cacher.py` an error will contain a URL to enable this API.
+Wait 1-2 minutes then run the code again and it should work.

 Basic usage
 -------
 Import libraries,